xzjt/EVE-NG-RVO/README.md

     - Use command `EXAMPLE: git reset --hard e66f2a7533225f4a40334ab57e7c24cbc0e39982`to revert specified version.
     - And then, execute `deploy.sh` again.

 5. If you want to update your version to current release.
-Just use `git pull` in your git folder (depends you ain't the the folder).
+Just use `git pull` in your git folder (depends you not yet delete the folder).